guptaNswati/-fh_team04-project02/Project2Proposal.md

 ### 2.1.
 Challenges
 [What are the challenges you foresee in successfully completing your project?]
+* Time constraints -- 4 weeks ,  4 sprints.
+* Getting up to speed with Java Swing and J2D

 [Provide a ***description of challenges*** that your group might face.
 These are often technical and non-technical aspects that may not be apparent to the reader.]